Adjoint Rigid Transform Network: Task-conditioned Alignment of 3D Shapes: Experiments

 \section{Experiments}

 In this section, we evaluate the effectiveness of ART through extensive experiments.
 We demonstrate the usefulness of ART on several tasks for 3D data involving rigid (ShapeNet~\cite{shapenet2015}) and non-rigid (humans~\cite{AMASS:ICCV:2019}) objects.
 We also show that ART works seamlessly across different shape representations such as point clouds and meshes.
-We first show that performance of existing networks drops significantly when the 3D data is not aligned.
-Next we demonstrate that our method ART can align 3D shapes, hence improving the performance of target tasks.
-We further ablate components of our proposed method for an in-depth analysis.